Hue-Jhan/Multi-Api-Hook-Dll/README.md

-# Windows Api Hook Dll
+# Multi Api Hook Dll
-Simple DLL that Hooks windows api functions through minhook and warns you about possible malicious code.
+DLL that Hooks WinApi and Native api functions through minhook and warns you about possible malicious code.

 # ⚓ Hooks